 The work of an electrical construction manager is challenging whether the projects are residential, commercial, or industrial.
-Managers must possess strong leadership and communication skills to effectively work with all stakeholders, especially work crews.
+Managers must possess strong leadership and communication skills to effectively work with all stakeholders, especially work for crews.

 Managers must possess the technical skills necessary to completely understand projects.
 They must also make good decisions day in and day out to produce quality work and stay within budget.
 Supervising employees calls for masterful team-building skills and negotiating skills that are necessary for all other project-related parties.

 An electrical project manager cannot do it all and must know how to effectively delegate both tasks and responsibilities to other people.
 Managers must adapt their skills to each project and teach workers to do the same.
 They must show empathy to workers who have personal or work-related issues that can interfere with the work.
 One last quality a great electrical construction manager must possess is acting cool under pressure.